 Talk about a killer diet.

-Biggest Loser star trainer Jillian Michaels is facing another weighty legal challenge: She's been hit with her third class-action lawsuit in a week for endorsing a diet supplement that supposedly doesn't work.
+Biggest Loser star trainer Jillian Michaels is facing another weighty legal challenge as she's been hit with her third class-action lawsuit in a week for endorsing a diet supplement that supposedly doesn't work.

 But the biggest bombshell in the latest complaint accuses the Jillian Michaels Maximum Strength Fat Burner of being "potentially lethal."

-Plaintiff Kathy Hensley claims in court papers filed Tuesday in Los Angeles Superior Court that the Michaels-sanctioned product is not only "worthless," but its blend of ingredients could cause major heart problems.
+Plaintiff Kathy Hensley claims in court papers filed Tuesday in Los Angeles Superior Court, that the Michaels-sanctioned product was not only "worthless," but its blend of ingredients could cause major heart problems.

 Other defendants in the suit are Thin Care International and Basic Research, the Utah-based companies that make and market the product, and Walgreens.